bernhardAxonIvy/doc/source/engine-guide/configuration/email.rst

 * Emails that are sent within a process via the mail step.
 * New task assignment and daily task summaries to users.
-* License expiration reminders to the administrators.
+* Licence expiration reminders to the administrators.

 For this you have to configure an email server in :ref:`ivy-yaml`: